dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 3. MetricFlow builds a semantic graph and generates a `semantic_manifest.json` file in dbt Cloud, which is stored in the `/target` directory.
 If using the Jaffle Shop example, run `dbt seed && dbt run` to ensure the required data is in your data platform before proceeding.

-:::info Run dbt parse when you make changes to metrics Anytime you make changes to metrics, you need to run `dbt parse` at the minimum.
+:::info Run dbt parse when you make changes to metrics Anytime you make changes to metrics, you need to run `dbt parse` at a minimum.
 This ensures the `semantic_manifest.json` file is updated and you can have your changes reflected when querying metrics.
 :::

 4. Run `dbt sl --help` to confirm you have MetricFlow installed and that you can view the available commands.